 High school grads who aren’t ready for a four-year commitment still have plenty of options for success.
 They can take a gap year, learn a trade, find a job in a field they are interested in, or take classes at the community college to explore what their passions might be.
 In the last few years, my kids have navigated decisions about four-year colleges, gap years, community college, and trade schools.

-My daughter had a difficult time in high school and dealt with severe depression and anxiety, so she didn’t feel ready to make the leap to college when she graduated from high school.
+My daughter had a difficult time in high school and dealt with severe depression and anxiety.
+She didn’t feel ready to make the leap to college when she graduated from high school.
 We discussed her options, and she decided to take a gap year and work full time, which her father and I fully supported.
 This break in her education afforded her the opportunity to purchase her very first car, paid in full.

 Consider All of the Options